linode/apl-docs/docs/get-started/labs/use-catalog.md

 ## Using the Catalog

-1. Click on `Catalog` in the left menu
+1. Click on `Catalog` in the left menu.

-2. You will now see all the templates that are available to use
+2. You will now see all the templates that are available to use.

 ![catalog](../../img/catalog.png)

-3. Click on the `k8s-deployment` template
+3. Click on the `k8s-deployment` template.

 ![catalog](../../img/catalog-2.png)

 In the Info tab you'll see some information about the Chart like the version and additional instructions.

-4. Click on the `Values` tab
+4. Click on the `Values` tab.

 ![catalog](../../img/catalog-3.png)